-- It expresses thought, ideas and experiences sometimes in a concise form.
+- It expresses a thought, ideas, and experiences sometimes in a concise form.

 Types of poetry

-- Epic: This poem narrates heroes and their deed , e, g Milton’s Paradise Lost, Soyinka’s idanre
+- Epic: This poem narrates heroes and their deeds, e, g Milton’s Paradise Lost, Soyinka’s guidance

 - Elegy/Dirge: The poem of lamentation and a song of mourning and a sorrowful event such as the death of a bosom friend, Thomas Gray’s Elegy Written in a Country Churchyard

 - Lyric: A poem to be sung to the lyre.
-It is sung during burial of the dead or during the marriage ceremonies, e.g. J. P. Clarks Streamside Exchange
+It is sung during the burial of the dead or the mare ceremonies, e.g. J. P. Clarks Streamside Exchange

 - Ode: An ode is a written or spoken poem addressing somebody or something to mark a special occasion.

-- Pastoral poem: this poem celebrates the lives of country and people.
+- Pastoral poem: this poem celebrates the lives of the country and the people.

 - Narrative poem: This is a long poem that tells a story, e.g Samuel Coleridge’s The rhyme of the Ancient Mariner.

-- Panegyrics/Eulogy: It is a praise poem dedicated to the glorification (praising) of the attributes or qualities of a person, an animal, a place or event and object.
+- Panegyrics/Eulogy: It is a praise poem dedicated to the glorification (praising) of the attributes or qualities of a person, an animal, a place or event, a nd an object.

 Tools to consider in analyzing poems

-- Stanzas/Rhymes: This is the division in the formal pattern of person.
-It could be two, three or more lines.
-Rhyme is the exact correspondence in sound or word-ending, usually at the end of the each poem.
+- Stanzas/Rhymes: This is the division in the formal pattern of a person.
+It could be two, thre,e or more lines.
+Rhyme is the exact correspondence in sound or word-ending, usually at the end of each poem.
 The arrangements of the stanzas should be considered.
 Learn how they are arranged below.

 - A two-line stanza is known as a couplet

-- A three-line stanza is known as triplet
+- A three-line stanza is known as a triplet

-- A four-line stanza is known as quatrain
+- A four-line stanza is known as a quatrain

-- A five-line stanza is known as quintet
+- A five-line stanza is known as a quintet

 - A six-line stanza is known as a sestet